 Relational Databases and RDBMS Overview

-A relational database organizes and stores data items, which are in a structured format, into a set of tables with columns and rows that can be linked based on common data or pre-defined relationships between them.
+A relational database organizes and stores data items, which are in a structured format, into a set of tables with columns and rows that can be linked based on common data or predefined relationships between them.
 How does this help?
-With a single query, one can retrieve a completely new table from the data that is in one or more tables.
+With a single query, you can retrieve a completely new table from the data that is in one or more tables.
 This also allows a better understanding of the relationships between the data and the capability to make better decisions based on the insights generated.

 Every table is divided into specific categories called fields.
 Each column under a field contains vertical entries or values.
 The rows contain a collection of related values for a particular object.
 Each row comes with a unique identifier called the primary key.
-If you want to access the stored data, you can do so without the need for reorganizing the tables.
+If you want to access the stored data, you can do so without reorganizing the tables.

-As part of its integrity rule, relational databases make sure that the stored data is always accurate and accessible.
+As part of the integrity rule, relational databases make sure that the stored data is always accurate and accessible.
 One such instance is the elimination of duplicate rows in a table, thereby eliminating further errors in the process.

 To understand the concept of RDBMS, you will have to first quickly understand DBMS.
-DBMS is a database program or a software system that catalogs, retrieves, and runs queries on data.
+DBMS is a database program or software system that catalogs, retrieves, and runs queries on data.
 It efficiently handles all the data and has the capability to allow data extraction or modification by users or other programs.
-MySQL, Microsoft Access, SQL Server, Oracle, RDBMS, Clipper, etc. are all examples of DBMS.
+MySQL, Microsoft Access, SQL Server, Oracle, RDBMS, Clipper, etc., are all examples of DBMS.

-RDBMS, on the other hand, is a subset of DBMS and specifically designed for relational databases.
+RDBMS, on the other hand, is a subset of DBMS and is specifically designed for relational databases.
 It is an acronym for relational database management systems.

 What is SQL?

-In simple terms, SQL or Structured Query Language is a standard language used for storing and managing data in RDBMS.
+In simple terms, SQL or Structured Query Language is a standard language that is used for storing and managing data in RDBMS.
 With SQL, users can add, access, retrieve, update, and delete data in relational databases and tables.
-With SQL, the database can be queried in several ways by using English-like statements.
+With SQL, database can be queried in several ways by using English-like statements.
 SQL is owned, hosted, maintained, and offered by Microsoft and is used by MySQL, SQL Server, Oracle, MS Access, and Informix as their standard database language.

-Reach out to our course advisors, and enroll in Intellipaat’s SQL online course.
+Reach out to our course advisors and enroll in Intellipaat’s SQL online course.